 Amey provides a range of environmental and waste services to Solihull Metropolitan Borough Council.
-Their teams make almost 900,000 domestic waste and recycling collections every month to 91,160 properties across Solihull.
+Their teams make almost 900,000 domestic waste and recycling collections every month to over 91,000 properties across Solihull.

-They also maintain over 1.1 million metres of streets and 19 principal parks, of which 14 have received the prestigious Green Flag award.
+They also maintain over 1.1 million metres of streets and 19 principal parks, of which 16 have received the prestigious Green Flag award.

-The SEC is overseen day-to-day by the Waste and Recycling and Streetcare Teams, who also advise on the target setting for carbon reduction, which is then reviewed and endorsed by the SEC Board, who are representatives from the Council and Amey, and elected members including the member with responsibility for Environment and Housing Portfolio.
+The SEC is overseen day-to-day by the Waste and Recycling and Streetcare Teams, who also advise on the target setting for carbon reduction, which is then reviewed and endorsed by the SEC Board, who are representatives from the Council and Amey, and the Member Portfolio Holder.